Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 The Get With the Guidelines - Stroke program is an in-hospital program designed to improve the treatment given to people who have had an acute stroke.
 The guidelines are based on the latest scientific research in the treatment of stroke.
 They focus on quick diagnosis and treatment after a stroke and actions to prevent future strokes.
 These measures include:

 - Types of Strokes Treated at Cedars-Sinai Medical Center

 - Functional Independence Improvements Following Treatment for a Stroke During Inpatient Rehabilitation

 The Get With the Guidelines (GWTG) Aggregate Data report was generated using the OutcomeTM PMT system.
-Copy or distribution of the GWTG Aggregate Data is prohibited without the prior written consent of the American Heart Association and Outcome Services, Inc. (Outcome) The data reported here is from the report run in April 2013 reflecting 2012 data.
+Copy or distribution of the GWTG Aggregate Data is prohibited without the prior written consent of the American Heart Association and Outcome Services, Inc. (Outcome) The data reported here is from the report run in March 2014 reflecting 2013 data.

 Beginning in 2013, The Joint Commission began collecting data on Stroke Care.
 The measures were developed by the American Heart Association (AHA) and data specifications were aligned with the Get With The Guidelines program for those measures that are tracked by both organizations.
 To view Cedars-Sinai performance on the Stroke Care Core Measures, click here.